-Older dressers typically used wooden runners that wear out because of constant use over the years, but that's no reason to give up on that old dresser -- it's probably built better than a new one.
-This type of runner is basic and not that difficult to make, repair and install.
+Older dressers typically used wooden runners that wear out from use over the years, but that's no reason to give up on that old dresser — it's probably built better than a new one.
+This type of runner is basic and not that difficult to make, repair, and install.
 If you want to update it to a metal runner, it's a relatively simple procedure.

 Video of the Day

 Most dressers have a thin plywood back.
 The runners are supported by horizontal braces or stretchers on the inside.
 Remove the back from the dresser to facilitate a repair job.
 The plywood is held in place by screws or nails; remove these and lift off the back to reveal the braces.

 Before you get too enthusiastic about replacing an old runner, confirm that it needs to be replaced.
 It might be that the runner is loose.
 A few surgically placed screws should secure it.
 If a runner is split or cracked, remove the screws or nails holding it in place.
 Inject glue into the cracks or splits and apply clamps.
 Let the glue dry overnight, then reinstall the runner.
 Check the runners on the drawer too, and repair them as needed.

 Lubricate wooden runners with wax to keep them moving smoothly.

 Wooden runners install with screws or nails from the front and back.
 It's advisable to reinstall them with screws.

 - Cut the new runner to length, and drill some pilot holes.

 - Fit the runner on the drawer, and place the drawer back into the dresser.

 - Have an assistant hold the drawer in place while you mark the locations of the runner from the back, or if possible, screw it on.
 This ensures that it's in the right place.